-Menu /parameter User role and tasks Content/meaning Language task-oriented Role "Operator", "Maintenance" Tasks during operation: Configuring the operational Defining the operating language Defining the Web server operating language Resetting and controlling totalizers Operation display Reading measured values Configuring the operational display (e.g. display format, display contrast) Resetting and controlling totalizers Setup "Maintenance" role Commissioning: Configuration of the measurement Configuration of the inputs and outputs Configuration of the communication interface Wizards for fast commissioning: Set the system units Configuration of the communication interface Define the medium Display I/O/configuration Configure the inputs Configure the outputs Configuring the operational display Define the output conditioning Set the low flow cut off Configure partial and empty pipe detection Advanced setup For more customized configuration of the measurement (adaptation to special measuring conditions) Diagnostics "Maintenance" role Fault elimination: Diagnostics and elimination of process and device errors Measured value simulation Configuration of totalizers Configure the WLAN settings Administration (define access code, reset measuring device) Contains all parameters for error detection and analyzing process and device errors: Diagnostic list Contains up to 5 currently pending diagnostic messages.
+Men u/parameter User role and tasks Content/meaning Language task-oriented Role "Operator", "Maintenance" Tasks during operation: Configuring the operational Defining the operating language Defining the Web server operating language Resetting and controlling totalizers Operation display • Reading measured values Configuring the operational display (e.g. display format, display contrast) Resetting and controlling totalizers Setup "Maintenance" role Commissioning: Configuration of the measurement Configuration of the inputs and outputs Configuration of the communication interface Wizards for fast commissioning: Setting the system units Configuration of the communication interface Defining the medium Displaying the I/O/configuration Configuring the inputs Configuring the outputs Configuration of the operational display Setting the low flow cut off Configuring partial and empty pipe detection Advanced setup For more customized configuration of the measurement (adaptation to special measuring conditions) Configuration of totalizers Configuring the WLAN settings Administration (define access code, reset measuring device) Diagnostics "Maintenance" role Fault elimination: Diagnostics and elimination of process and device errors Measured value simulation Contains all parameters for error detection and analyzing process and device errors: Diagnostic list Contains up to 5 currently pending diagnostic messages.
 Event logbook Contains event messages that have occurred.
 Device information Contains information for identifying the device.
 Measured values Contains all current measured values.
 Data logging submenu with "Extended HistoROM" order option Storage and visualization of measured values Heartbeat The functionality of the device is checked on demand and the verification results are documented.
 Simulation Is used to simulate measured values or output values.

-Menu/parameter User role and tasks Content/meaning Expert function-oriented Tasks that require detailed knowledge of the function of the device: Commissioning measurements under difficult conditions Optimal adaptation of the measurement to difficult conditions Detailed configuration of the communication interface Error diagnostics in difficult cases Contains all the parameters of the device and makes it possible to access these parameters directly using an access code.
+Expert function-oriented Tasks that require detailed knowledge of the function of the device: Commissioning measurements under difficult conditions Optimal adaptation of the measurement to difficult conditions Detailed configuration of the communication interface Error diagnostics in difficult cases Contains all the parameters of the device and makes it possible to access these parameters directly using an access code.
 The structure of this menu is based on the function blocks of the device: System Contains all higher-order device parameters which do not concern the measurement or the communication interface.
 Sensor Configuration of the measurement.
-Input Configuring the status input.
-Output Configuring of the analog current outputs as well as the pulse/frequency and switch output.
+Input Configuration of the status input.
+Output Configuration of the analog current outputs as well as the pulse/frequency and switch output.
 Communication Configuration of the digital communication interface and the Web server.
-Application Configure the functions that go beyond the actual measurement (e.g. totalizer).
+Application Configuration of the functions that go beyond the actual measurement (e.g. totalizer).
 Diagnostics Error detection and analysis of process and device errors and for device simulation and Heartbeat Technology.